 S2.B.
 When Permit Coverage is Effective

-Ecology will notify the applicant in writing of the final decision.
+Ecology will notify the applicant in writing (with a copy of the notification posted online with other application materials and comment documents) of the final decision.
 Once Ecology issues permit coverage, the CAFO owner or operator who applied for coverage becomes a Permittee.

 When Ecology needs additional time to reach a decision, we will notify the applicant in writing within 30 days of receiving the application for coverage and identify the issues that the applicant must resolve before Ecology can reach a decision.
 Ecology may need additional time to review the application: